SUBCUTANEOUS FLUID ADMINISTRATION AT HOME

 DISPOSAL OF OLD NEEDLES

 In the past, disposal of used needles and syringes was simple.
 One could simply place used syringes, lancets, and other sharps in a thick plastic container (such as the type liquid laundry detergent comes in) and discard the entire container in the regular trash when it was full.
 This is still probably fine in most areas, but as of September 1, 2008 the State of California law precludes the disposal of any home-generated medical sharps in the regular trash.
 Instead, special disposal is required to see that these sharps go to a special medical waste landfill.
-To see a list of options, click here.
+The rules for what is allowed varies with county.
+To see a list of options for California, click here or, if you wish, you may bring your used needles to our hospital for disposal.
+Outside of California or in areas without specific disposal requirements, the puncture proof container can simply be closed and discarded in the regular trash.
+Never throw away a needle without a container as the needle can injure the people responsible for handling and processing refuse.